neu-rah/ArduinoMenu/README.md

 ### Is it possible?

-You might be using a single line display, therefor printing a menu title is useless and inconvenient.
+You might be using a single line display, therefore printing a menu title is useless and inconvenient.
-instead of having a run-time config and code checking if title enabled and skipping title prints on single line devices even if active makes a menu system easy to use but also makes it heavier.
+instead of having a run-time config and code checking if title enabled and skipping title prints on single line devices even if active make a menu system easy to use but also makes it heavier.
 Examples like this are behind all assumptions we make about a menu system.
-So instead of having extra runtime check/config we opt instead on having compile time compositions, think it like, if you want title on your menus you can simply include that part on the construct.
+So instead of having extra runtime check/config we opt instead on having compile-time compositions, think it like, if you want the title on your menus you can simply include that part on the construct.
 Shifting the burden to compile time reduces the run-time checking, code size and increases speed.

 _**technical:** using type to guide the composition decision, not used code vanish at compile time._